 The Chiang Kai-Shek Memorial Hall is located on Liberty Square, one of the most iconic squares in Taipei.
 It is lined with impressive buildings which, even though some, whereas they give the impression of being 100 years old, have been completed during the 20th century.

-Things to See and Do in Zhongzheng
+Top Things to Do in Zhongzheng

 1. Watch the changing of the guard and take a stroll in the gardens at the Chiang Kai-Shek Memorial Hall.
 This is a must-do on any Taipei itinerary!